minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-treats-frozen-inside-ice.md

   thumb:
 ---

-I put a small amount of water in the yogurtcup and then put pieces of wiener there and then I put it in the freezer for two hours.
+I put a small amount of water in the yoghurt cup and then put pieces of wiener there and then I put it in the freezer for two hours.

-Miki got the treats out about in minute, so next time I will take larger cup and put more water in it.
+Miki got the treats out about in a minute, so next time I will take larger cup and put more water in it.

 ---